tcv-nguyen/build_a_buddy/README.md

 # Notice:

 - For demo purpose, the project is ready for development environment only.
 For production environment, it would require extra settings.
+- For demo purpose, I add `cost` and `sale_price` into the StuffedAnimal and Accessory tables.
+In production mode, where there are a lot of different products and variants, I would break the `cost` and `sale_price` into Money object.